gioclutario/bftrial/src/blog/2021-04-06-day-1-starting-habits.md

 > ### So with describing how I find motivation, what exactly is my goal moving forward?

-Honestly, I currently can't say in detail what exactly I want but I do think that if I can discipline myself in writing everyday, whether it be writing code or writing blog posts,
+Honestly, I currently can't say in detail what exactly I want but I do think that if I can discipline myself in writing everyday, whether it be writing code or writing blog posts, I should be able to get back into a workflow that allows me to build a lot more products in a more meaningful manner.
+Right now, I feel like I've been aimlessly thinking of products that I want to build without having actually done the work to create prototypes.
+I would say that with me building this blog as well as my other flask microblog/app, it seems like I'm finally getting into a work mode that's been effective at producing actual content.
+Moving forward, I need to start implementing more changes to these websites in looks, functionality, and possible consider scalability if I do end up finding myself with a user base.
+I also want to start the 50 React Projects so I can incorporate those projects/project ideas into my website(preferably a cleaner version of this one).